CampbellBaxley/aws-cloud-security-platform/README.md

             """
             # ... (function implementation)
         ```
--   The `s3_utils.py` script was thoroughly **tested** by listing existing buckets, uploading a dummy file to the `yourname-security-raw-logs` bucket, and then successfully downloading it back.
+-   The `s3_utils.py` script was thoroughly **tested** by listing existing buckets, uploading a dummy file to the campbellbaxley-security-raw-logs bucket, and then successfully downloading it back.

 ## Day 4: API Activity Monitoring (AWS CloudTrail)

 Today, a critical component for security auditing and incident response was implemented: AWS CloudTrail.

 * **CloudTrail Understanding:** Gained a deep understanding of CloudTrail's role as an activity recorder, differentiating between **Management Events** (control plane actions like resource creation/modification) and **Data Events** (data plane actions like S3 object access).
-* **Dedicated Trail Creation:** A new CloudTrail trail named `yourname-security-trail` (e.g., `campbellbaxley-security-trail`) was created, configured to apply to all regions in the AWS account.
+* **Dedicated Trail Creation:** A new CloudTrail trail named campbellbaxley-security-trail was created, configured to apply to all regions in the AWS account.
-* **S3 Log Delivery:** The trail was configured to deliver logs to the `yourname-security-raw-logs` S3 bucket, ensuring long-term, centralized storage of audit logs.
+* **S3 Log Delivery:** The trail was configured to deliver logs to the campbellbaxley-security-raw-logs S3 bucket, ensuring long-term, centralized storage of audit logs.
 * **Comprehensive Event Logging Enabled:**
     * **Management events (Read/Write)** are enabled to capture all control plane activities.
-    * **S3 Data Events are explicitly enabled for the `yourname-security-raw-logs` bucket (both Read and Write operations)**.
+    * **S3 Data Events are explicitly enabled for the campbellbaxley-security-raw-logs bucket (both Read and Write operations)**.
 This is a critical security feature, providing granular visibility into data access patterns, vital for detecting data exfiltration and conducting forensic investigations.
 * **Log File Integrity Validation Enabled:** This crucial security feature was enabled to prevent attackers from tampering with audit logs, thereby ensuring the reliability and trustworthiness of forensic evidence.
-* **CloudWatch Logs Integration (Optional but recommended):** The trail was configured to send logs to a new CloudWatch Logs group (`yourname-cloudtrail-logs`, e.g., `campbellbaxley-cloudtrail-logs`) for real-time monitoring and easier log analysis.
+* **CloudWatch Logs Integration (Optional but recommended):** The trail was configured to send logs to a new CloudWatch Logs group campbellbaxley-cloudtrail-logs for real-time monitoring and easier log analysis.
-* **Log Delivery Verification:** Confirmed CloudTrail log delivery by performing dummy actions in the AWS account (e.g., creating/deleting an S3 bucket, uploading/downloading files to `yourname-security-raw-logs`) and then verifying the presence of corresponding `.json.gz` log files in the designated S3 bucket and CloudWatch Logs.
+* **Log Delivery Verification:** Confirmed CloudTrail log delivery by performing dummy actions in the AWS account (e.g., creating/deleting an S3 bucket, uploading/downloading files to campbellbaxley-security-raw-logs) and then verifying the presence of corresponding `.json.gz` log files in the designated S3 bucket and CloudWatch Logs.

 ## Day 5: Network Traffic Visibility (AWS VPC Flow Logs)

 Today, network-level visibility was established by configuring AWS VPC Flow Logs to capture IP traffic information within the Virtual Private Cloud (VPC).

 * **VPC Flow Logs Understanding:** Gained a deep understanding of VPC Flow Logs' role in capturing IP traffic data (source/destination IPs, ports, protocols, bytes, action) within the VPC.
 Recognized its utility for network troubleshooting and, critically, for identifying network-based attacks like port scans or unauthorized connections that might otherwise go undetected.
-* **S3 Bucket Policy Update:** The `yourname-security-raw-logs` S3 bucket policy was updated to explicitly grant `delivery.logs.amazonaws.com` (the VPC Flow Logs service principal) the necessary permissions (`s3:PutObject`) to write flow log files into a dedicated `VPCFlowLogs/` prefix within the bucket.
+* **S3 Bucket Policy Update:** The campbellbaxley-security-raw-logs S3 bucket policy was updated to explicitly grant `delivery.logs.amazonaws.com` (the VPC Flow Logs service principal) the necessary permissions (`s3:PutObject`) to write flow log files into a dedicated `VPCFlowLogs/` prefix within the bucket.
-* **IAM Role for CloudWatch Logs:** A dedicated IAM role (`yourname-VPCFlowLogs-CloudWatchLogs-Role`, e.g., `campbellbaxley-VPCFlowLogs-CloudWatchLogs-Role`) was meticulously created, granting VPC Flow Logs permissions to publish logs to Amazon CloudWatch Logs.
+* **IAM Role for CloudWatch Logs:** A dedicated IAM role (campbellbaxley-VPCFlowLogs-CloudWatchLogs-Role) was meticulously created, granting VPC Flow Logs permissions to publish logs to Amazon CloudWatch Logs.
 This involved:
     * Creating the role using a generic service (e.g., EC2) as a placeholder.
     * **Manually editing its trust policy** to explicitly allow `vpc-flow-logs.amazonaws.com` to assume the role.
-    * Attaching an **inline policy** with granular permissions (`logs:CreateLogGroup`, `logs:CreateLogStream`, `logs:PutLogEvents`, `logs:DescribeLogGroups`, `logs:DescribeLogStreams`) scoped to the `yourname-vpc-flow-logs` CloudWatch Logs group.
+    * Attaching an **inline policy** with granular permissions (`logs:CreateLogGroup`, `logs:CreateLogStream`, `logs:PutLogEvents`, `logs:DescribeLogGroups`, `logs:DescribeLogStreams`) scoped to the campbellbaxley-vpc-flow-logs CloudWatch Logs group.
 * **Dual Flow Log Configuration:**
     * **Default VPC Identified:** The primary Default VPC was identified as the target for flow log capture.
     * **Flow Log 1 (to CloudWatch Logs):** A flow log named `yourname-default-vpc-flow-log-to-cloudwatch` was configured for the Default VPC, capturing **All traffic** and sending logs to a new CloudWatch Logs group (`yourname-vpc-flow-logs`, e.g., `campbellbaxley-vpc-flow-logs`), using the dedicated IAM role.
 This enables real-time analysis and alerting.